When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 If your business relies on high volumes of proactive messaging — especially for marketing or notifications — the API costs can scale quickly, unless you’re strategic about timing and message volume.

-In short — Discord gives you straightforward, predictable pricing — free works, and Nitro enhances it.
+In short — Discord gives you straightforward and mostly predictable pricing — free works, and Nitro enhances it.

 WhatsApp’s API is free for inbound chats but gets costly if you’re sending many outgoing messages, especially outside customer engagement windows.